Rouslan/NTracer/README.rst

 .. figure:: https://rouslan.github.io/NTracer/screenshots/ntracer_6d_thumb.png
     :alt: sceenshot 1
     :target: https://rouslan.github.io/NTracer/screenshots/ntracer_6d.png

     A three-dimension slice of a six-dimensional hypercube

 .. figure:: https://rouslan.github.io/NTracer/screenshots/ggs120cell_thumb.png
     :alt: screenshot 2
     :target: https://rouslan.github.io/NTracer/screenshots/ggs120cell.png

     A three-dimension slice of a `great grand stellated 120-cell
     <http://en.wikipedia.org/wiki/Great_grand_stellated_120-cell>`_

-The renderer can use an arbitrary number of threads and by default uses as many threads as there are processing cores.
+The renderer can use an arbitrary number of threads and by default uses as many threads as there are CPU cores.
 For small dimensionalities (by default, eight or fewer dimensions), the library uses specialized routines with the number of dimensions hard-coded, which offer better performance by avoiding the looping and heap allocation that the generic versions require.

 The main goal is to aid in the visualization of higher-dimensional space.

 There is special support for Pygame, but it is not a requirement.
 However, the included example scripts, hypercube.py and polytope.py, depend on it.

-Documentation is available at http://rouslan.github.io/NTracer/doc.
+Documentation is available at https://rouslan.github.io/NTracer/doc.

 Building and Installing from Source
 ==========================================

+Building from source requires a compiler with C++17 support.

 Unix-like systems
 ..........................................